nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

 Sri Lanka plays a big role in the global nautical field based on its strategic location at a centre where Eastern and Western sea routes meet.
-Y early, thousands of tons of goods are transported by ships that sail past our country.
+Yearly, thousands of tons of goods are transported by ships that sail past our country.
 The Colombo Harbour is located at an ideal spot to conduct this sea transportation, while the Hambantota Harbour, located in the South, operates much lower than its capacity.
 There is potential to develop the

 Colombo and Hambantota ports as two of the biggest naval centres in the world by attracting a considerable portion of the global maritime industry, providing competitive services and investing in infrastructure.
 The main ports of Colombo, Galle, Hambantota, and Trincomalee greatly contribute to the country’s business and economic development and affect a large portion of the country’s market.